What is Genomind?

 Claritas Capital

 Claritas Capital is an alternative investments firm specializing in venture capital and real estate, with a focus on healthcare and technology sectors.
-They provide growth capital and strategic support to innovative companies.
+They provide investment capital to innovative founders and entrepreneurs.

 Silicon Valley Bank